rafamoraesp/rafamoraesp/README.md

 **Hello🌎, my name is Rafael Moraes.
-Beginner in the field of Quality Testing / QA.
+Beginner in the field of Software Testing / QA.
 Manual and automated tests.
 I practice Programming Logic, practicing the Javascript and Java languages.
 I also know a little bit of Ruby and Python**
 <br>
 <br>